gortegam/patient-outcome-analysis/README.md

 *(This section will be updated as analysis progresses.)*

+## 🤖 Machine Learning

+To extend the analysis, we built a predictive model to estimate **hospital readmission risk** based on patient demographics, diagnoses, and treatment details.

+- **Model:** Logistic Regression with one-hot encoding for categorical features
+- **Target Variable:** `Readmission` (Yes/No → 1/0)
+- **Features:** Age, Gender, Diagnosis, Treatment, Length of Stay, Outcome
+- **Pipeline:** Preprocessing (categorical encoding + passthrough numerics) → Logistic Regression

+### 🔎 Evaluation
+- Metrics include **Accuracy, Precision, Recall, F1-score, and ROC-AUC**
+- Confusion matrix visualization for classification performance
+- ROC-AUC provides insight into separability of the model

+### 📊 Insights
+This model provides a baseline for predicting readmission.
+Future improvements may include:
+- Using ensemble methods (Random Forest, XGBoost)
+- Hyperparameter tuning with cross-validation
+- Feature importance analysis for interpretability

+The complete implementation is available in [`notebooks/readmission_model.ipynb`](notebooks/readmission_model.ipynb).

 ## 📁 Data

 - The primary dataset used for this project is synthetic and modeled after typical hospital patient records.
 It has the following fields: